Ben Maynard, co-owner and director

 From 2006 to 2010 he placed in the top 5 on five occasions and the top 12 on another five occasions at World Championship and World Cup level.
 Ben "retired" from top-level competition in 2010 and created Next Level Kayaking, which has since grown to become the largest paddlesport coaching operation in the State.
 NLK trains and mentors some of the toughest paddlers in Australia, operating year-round on the doorstep of the Southern Ocean.

-Ben is a previous Avon Descent winner, a six-time 20 Beaches competitor, a two-time Great Ocean Paddle competitor, and a four-time Tasmanian Ocean Racing Champion.
+Ben is a previous Avon Descent winner, a seven-time 20 Beaches competitor, a three-time Great Ocean Paddle competitor, and a four-time Tasmanian Ocean Racing Champion.
 In 2015 he placed 13th at the Mauritius Ocean Classic, in 2017 he won two Australian Masters Games titles in flatwater and ocean racing, and in 2018/19 he won the Australian Ocean Racing Series with mixed doubles partner Roz Barber.

 Ben brings a unique depth of experience to NLK, having also paddled at State or National level in sprint, marathon, X-treme, canoe polo and individual multisport, as well as completing remote expeditions around the coastlines, rivers and lakes of Tasmania, mainland Australia, New Zealand and Europe.

-Ben has a PhD in Biological Science and holds an Australian Canoeing Level 1 coaching qualification.
+Ben is a previous Tasmanian Institute of Sport scholarship holder (1999 to 2010), holds a PhD in Biological Science and maintains a Paddle Australia Level 1 coaching qualification.

 Although coming to paddling later in life I am not new to the world of coaching.
 At the age of 18 I received my first coaching accreditation in the equestrian world, and continued to help riders all the way through to when I started to train and race in ski’s.
 From my teens through to early 40’s I lived and breathed horses, competing alongside my second job of educating both horses and riders.